Crystallize logo

 MEAN/MERN/MEVN are popular technology stacks that include MongoDB, Express.js, and NodeJS.
 The third letter carries all the differences.

-All three of these web stacks are also open source and offer great community support and documentation, as well as UI component templates for some aspects of web apps.
+These three web stacks are also open source, offering excellent community support and documentation.
+They also provide UI component templates for some aspects of web apps.

 Jamstack

-Jamstack is a non-traditional web dev stack that initially meant a tech stack with JavaScript, APIs, and Markup.
-Today, however, the term has moved away from the original idea and refers to a Jamstack architecture rather than a tech stack (read the linked post to learn more about it).
+Jamstack is a nontraditional web dev stack that initially meant a tech stack with JavaScript, APIs, and Markup.
+However, the term has evolved from this original idea and now refers to a Jamstack architecture rather than a tech stack (read the linked post to learn more about it).

 What About Headless?

-APIs can seamlessly deliver content from your backend to your frontend if you have one, or even multiple frontends if your eCommerce is multichannel.
+APIs can seamlessly deliver content from your backend to your frontend if you have one or multiple frontends if your eCommerce is multichannel.

 Edge Computing

-By now, you probably know how CDNs work, right?
-Edge computing brings the capabilities of the cloud even closer to the end-users.
+By now, you know how CDNs work.
+Edge computing brings the capabilities of the cloud even closer to the end users.
 For you and your business, that means the ability to run code at the edge with close to zero latency and deliver the fastest personalized experience possible, among other uses.

-This explains why top cloud providers turn their heads to it.
-Think of Cloud Workers, Edge Handlers, Edge Functions, etc. Any and all of the approaches mentioned above can make use of Edge Computing.
+This explains why top cloud providers are interested in it.
+Think of Cloud Workers, Edge Handlers, Edge Functions, etc. Edge computing can be used in any and all of the approaches mentioned above.

 Choosing the Right Web Development Approach/Stack

-There is no one-size-fits-all solution, but there are some things that you should take into consideration before you arrive at the right web development approach for your business.
+There is no one-size-fits-all solution, but there are some things that you should consider before you choose the right web development approach or stack for your business.

 Consider the Product Requirements